Category Archives: Energy

 Looking forward

-The Deepwater Horizon explosion is a direct consequence of our addiction to oil, and the most important conclusion we should take from this disaster is the urgent need to shift towards clean renewable energies.
+The Deepwater Horizon explosion is a direct consequence of our addiction to oil.
+The most important conclusion we should take from this disaster is the urgent need to shift towards clean renewable energies.

 The prize of oil becomes way too expensive if we take all its externalities into consideration.
 The clean up, environmental and health costs and impact on the local economy are all externalities that should be considered when paying for oil.
 In the long run green energy is not only cleaner and safer but also much cheaper!